-3. PERFORMANCE MEASURES
+3. 2009 PERFORMANCE MEASURE MONITORING PROGRAM

-In 1995, the Transit LOS Standard Element was replaced with the Performance Measure Element.
-Four Performance Measures were selected and refined in the 1997 CMP Update and retained for the 1999, 2001, 2003, and 2005 CMPs.
-The four measures are: (1) level of service, (2) travel times for single-occupant automobiles, carpools, and transit, (3) pedestrian and bicycle improvements, and (4) ridership/person throughput for transit.
-This chapter presents 2007 measurements of these performance measures.
+In 1995, the Transit LOS Standard Element of the San Mateo County CMP was replaced with the Performance Measure Element.
+Four Performance Measures were selected and refined in the 1997 CMP Update and retained for the 1999, 2001, 2003, 2005, and 2007 CMPs.
+The four measures are used to measure the performance of the overall transportation system, including non-automotive modes.
+They are: (1) level of service, (2) travel times for single-occupant automobiles, carpools, and transit, (3) pedestrian and bicycle improvements, and (4) ridership/person throughput for transit.
+This chapter presents 2009 measurements of these performance measures.